We know you’ve wished that there was just a little more time in the workday (if you’re like us, you wish it every day around 4 PM).

 Look for a volunteer opportunity that allows you to do a little bit of something here and there—like reviewing resumes for college students or a women’s organization—or dedicate an hour after work one day to a volunteer opportunity.

 Reach out to a job-searching friend and offer to look over over her cover letter, contact people in your network, or practice sample interview questions.
 Want more ideas?
 Here are 41 simple ways you can help.

-Offer to take one of the summer interns out for coffee to share your words of working wisdom.
+Offer to take one of the interns out for coffee to share your words of working wisdom.
 As a bonus, you’ll get out of the office—which might not make the day feel longer, but we bet it’ll feel a little nicer.